AdobeDocs/campaign-standard.fr-FR/help/administration/using/configuring-transactional-messaging.md

 Vous pouvez ajouter une collection d’éléments au contenu de l’événement, chaque élément comprenant lui-même plusieurs attributs.

-Cette collection peut être utilisée dans un email transactionnel pour ajouter des listes de produits au contenu du message, par exemple une liste de produits, avec le prix, le numéro de référence, la quantité, etc., pour chaque produit de la liste.
+This collection can be used in a transactional email to add [product listings](../../channels/using/event-transactional-messages.md#using-product-listings-in-a-transactional-message) to the content of the message, for example a list of products - with the price, reference number, quantity, etc. pour chaque produit de la liste.

 1. Dans la **[!UICONTROL Collections]** section, cliquez sur le **[!UICONTROL Create element]** bouton.